Street Fighter Alpha: The Animation: Plot

 As Ryu loses the will to fight, Rose appears before him and encourages him to save Shun.
 Accompanied by Chun-Li, Ryu first visits Akuma at his remote home in the mountains.
 Akuma, believing that Ryu has come to challenge him, attempts to goad him into succumbing to the Dark Hadou.
 Ryu refuses, and Akuma orders him to leave.
 Ryu asks Akuma if he is Shun's father or has any family, which he denies.
 Ryu then travels to Sadler's hideout to rescue Shun, accompanied by Ken, Chun-Li, Guy, Dan, Dhalsim, Birdie, Adon, Rolento and Sodom.

-As the other fighters battle outside Sadler's lab, Ryu, Ken and Chun-Li sneak inside to find Shun and are confronted by Rosanov, who has been upgraded to a fighting machine.
+As the other fighters battle outside Sadler's lab, Ryu, Ken and Chun-Li sneak inside to find Shun and are confronted by another Rosanov, who has been upgraded to a fighting machine.
 Ryu arrives and realizes that Rosanov is actually an android with Shun inside, who is working for Sadler.
 Shun goads Ryu into using a Dark Hadouken, since he is connected to Sadler and attacking him will increase Sadler's fighting potential through absorption.
 The Dark Hadouken frees Shun and destroys Rosanov.
 With this sudden increase in power, Sadler bursts out of his lab and attacks Ryu.
 Rose intervenes, informing Ryu in a vision that "you haven't drawn the death card yet".
 Inspired, Ryu fires a normal Shinku Hadouken directly into Sadler, who crumbles into dust.

 As Shun succumbs to his injuries, he reveals that he lied to Ryu about being his brother and worked with Sadler to raise money for his mother, who had died.
 Ryu tells Shun that he is still his brother and vows never to use the Dark Hadou again as the fighters return to their everyday lives.